9001/copyparty/docs/versus.md

 | mojibake filenames      | █ |   |   | • | • | █ | █ | • | • | • |   |
 | undecodable filenames   | █ |   |   | • | • | █ |   | • | • |   |   |

+* `webdav` = protocol convenient for mounting a remote server as a local filesystem; see zeroconf:
-* `zeroconf` = the server announces itself on the LAN, automatically appearing on other zeroconf-capable devices
+* `zeroconf` = the server announces itself on the LAN, [automatically appearing](https://user-images.githubusercontent.com/241032/215344737-0eae8d98-9496-4256-9aa8-cd2f6971810d.png) on other zeroconf-capable devices
 * `mojibake filenames` = filenames decoded with the wrong codec and then reencoded (usually to utf-8), so `宇多田ヒカル` might look like `ëFæ╜ôcâqâJâï`
 * `undecodable filenames` = pure binary garbage which cannot be parsed as utf-8
   * you can successfully play `$'\355\221'` with mpv through mounting a remote copyparty server with rclone, pog
 * `a`/copyparty remarks:
   * extremely minimal samba/cifs server
-  * netscape 4 / ie6 support is mostly listed as a joke altho some people have actually found it useful
+  * netscape 4 / ie6 support is mostly listed as a joke altho some people have actually found it useful ([ie4 tho](https://user-images.githubusercontent.com/241032/118192791-fb31fe00-b446-11eb-9647-898ea8efc1f7.png))

 ## server configuration